-A first set of scenarios (CFH, CLC, CAM, CSAM), focus on carbon ambition levels of CO2 reductions (in 2050) ranging from 40% to 90% reductions.
+A first set of scenarios (CFH, CLC, CAM, CSAM), focus on carbon ambition levels of CO2 reductions (in 2050) ranging from 40% to 90% reductions1.
 These runs also have intermediate (2020) targets of 15% to 32% reductions by 2020 (from the 1990 base year).
 These scenarios investigate increasingly stringent targets and the ordering of technologies, behavioural change and policy measures to meet these targets.
 A second set of scenarios (CEA, CCP, CCSP) undertake sensitivities around 80% CO2 reductions with cumulative CO2 emission targets, notably focusing on early action and different discount rates.
 These scenarios investigate dynamic tradeoffs and path dependency in decarbonisation pathways.
-Together with a base reference case, all seven decarbonisation scenarios are detailed below in Table 1.